 We all share a concern about reducing the high cost of course materials and ensuring those materials are accessible by our students.
 Please see below for information regarding instructors’ responsibilities and important upcoming deadlines for submitting assigned course books and readers.

-Accessibility: In addition, each faculty has the responsibility* to identify instructional materials for his or her courses far enough in advance of the semester that the Disabled Students Program has adequate time to convert them into an accessible format, e.g., Braille, large print, digital/electronic.
+In addition, each faculty has the responsibility* to identify instructional materials for their courses far enough in advance of the semester so that the Disabled Students’ Program has adequate time to convert them into an accessible format, e.g., Braille, large print, digital/electronic.
 Timely submission of textbook adoptions enables the University to meet its legal requirement to provide students with disabilities an equal educational opportunity to learn course subject matter, to participate actively in classroom discussions, and to meet assignment deadlines.

-The first date is the HEOA affordability deadline for submitting textbook adoptions to the Cal Student Store.
+The first date is the HEOA affordability deadline to submit textbook adoptions to the Cal Student Store.
 The second date is the seven week-accommodation deadline by which textbooks and readers should be adopted/available for purposes of accommodating students with disabilities.

 Tips for Reducing Costs and Increasing Accessibility

-- create online readers that combine open educational resources with electronic resources licensed by the Library http://www.lib.berkeley.edu/services/ereadings.html;
+- Create online readers that combine open educational resources with electronic resources licensed by the Library;

-- place copies on Library reserve (for those textbooks that are still in print);
+- Place copies on Library reserve (for those textbooks still in print);

-- use electronic and open content solutions available to students at very low or no cost (http://www.flatworldknowledge.com/(link is external));
+- Use electronic and open content solutions available to students at low or no cost;

 *Details on faculty responsibility with regard to student accessibility: